Gzelle-cloud/Gzelle-cloud/README.md

-# 👋 Hi there, I’m Guzel!
+## 👋 Hi there, I’m Guzel!

-- 👩‍💻 I’m a former Business Systems Analyst with over 10 years of experience — now transitioning into web development.
-- 🌱 I’m currently learning Flutter and improving my full-stack development skills.
+👩‍💻 **Experienced IT Systems Analyst** turning ideas into code — now building skills in Full-Stack and Flutter Development.
+🌱 Passionate about learning new technologies and building intuitive, user-focused products.

+### 🛠 Tech Stack
+HTML · CSS · JavaScript · React · Node.js

-- 🛠 I work with HTML, CSS, JavaScript, React, Node.js, and love bringing ideas to life with clean code and thoughtful UI/UX.
+Love bringing ideas to life with clean code and thoughtful UI/UX.

-- 🧠 I’m passionate about building tools that make everyday life easier — like planners and idea organizers.
+### 💡Most recent project
-- 💡 My current project: U-Plan — a productivity app that helps users manage daily tasks, save ideas, and track progress.
+**U-Plan** — a productivity app that helps users manage daily tasks, save ideas, and track progress.

-- 🎯 I’m open to collaboration on small React projects, productivity tools, or anything creative that involves JavaScript.
+### 🎯 What I’m Looking For
+Open to collaborating on small **React projects**, **productivity tools**, or any **creative JavaScript ideas**.

+### 📫 Let’s Connect
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/guzel-simonova) or drop me a message here on GitHub.
+Find me on [LinkedIn](https://www.linkedin.com/in/guzel-simonova) or send a message here on GitHub.

-- 😄 Pronouns: she/her
+😄 **Pronouns:** she/her

-- ⚡ Fun fact: I moved to the US a few years ago and started learning development while raising two kids — every day is a code-and-play adventure!
+⚡ **Fun fact:** I moved to the US a few years ago and started learning development while raising two kids — every day is a code-and-play adventure!

 <!---